katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 ## Copy file(s) into or out of a container

-Sometimes you will want to copy a file directly into or out of a container.
+If you started the containers with the local directory mounted into the container, you will see the same files on your local computer and in the container.
+You can also copy a file directly into or out of a container.
 Let's start with copying a file *out*.

 Suppose you have created your **my_od** container *and* you did the challenge